Protect Our Environment from Overdevelopment

 What’s At Stake

 The Bahamas is home to some of the richest seagrass meadows on Earth.
 Seagrass captures carbon 35 times more efficiently than the Amazon rainforest, making it an important element in the fight against climate change.
-Nor can these lush seagrass beds simply be moved from one location to another—turbidity and altered tidal flow from dredging would affect every aspect of this sensitive marine community.
+These lush seagrass beds cannot be simply be moved from one location to another.
+Turbidity and altered tidal flow from dredging and the proposed seawall would affect every aspect of this sensitive marine community.

 We want to ensure the environmental integrity of the region, which in turn supports our local economy and community well-being.